Quick Start

 # Push to remote

-node_modules/.bin/flint push origin main
+node_modules/.bin/flint push origin main# Add foo.js file

 npx flint add foo.js